 Buying a mattress online can be very convenient, but it can also be confusing because there are so many choices out there.
 There are two main types of internet mattress retailers.

 - Stores that sell mattresses from a bunch of different manufacturers, like US-Mattress.com

-- Companies that only sell their own product, like Leesa, Ghost Bed, and Nest Bedding.
+- Companies that only sell their own product, like Leesa, Tomorrow Sleep, and Nest Bedding.

 Places like US Mattress tend to have much cheaper prices on most of their mattresses than physical retail locations, though they have similar products.
 The main drawback here is that you can’t try it before you buy it unless you go into a competing physical retailer first, and then go home and get the lower price online (this is a good idea, by the way).
 Otherwise, there are either no returns, or a return fee if you don’t like the mattress.

 This drawback isn’t true for the companies that sell their own product.
-Leesa, Ghost Bed, and Nest Bedding all have free trial periods with a free pickup.
+Leesa, Tomorrow Sleep, and Nest Bedding all have free trial periods with a free pickup.